project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/65-catherine-tubb-why-precision-fermentation-completely-disrupts-industrial-animal-farming-by-2030.md

 ---
-title: 65 Catherine Tubb, why precision fermentation completely disrupts industrial animal farming by 2030
+title: 65 Catherine Tubb Why Precision Fermentation Completely Disrupts Industrial Animal Farming By 2030
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-12-10)